 I know that I am not alone as I feel like I am constantly balancing full-time work (lecturer), family (supportive wife and three kids), extra-curricular (which seem to focus on the kids activities), and full-time PhD preparation.
 Leading up to the time of submission, I acknowledged the value of routine.
 I am now regularly getting up at 5am to start writing/ researching (not sure what to call it just yet) and get a couple of hours in before the kids get up and the “real day” starts.
-A month now since my PGR2 was accepted, I have added getting up at 5am and block off eight hours dedicated to PhD time.
+A month now since my PGR2 was accepted, I have added getting up at 5am on Saturdays and block off eight hours dedicated to PhD time.
 The family are accommodating of this (so far)- as they know that after 1pm, we can do “family time” (fortunately for now, their sports and extracurricular are during the week, with no weekend sport).

 My project will be looking at a few key concepts- the use of extended reality for higher order thinking in healthcare higher education.
 I wont go into these now, as am sure will expand on as the blogs continue.